pip-webui/pip-webui-tutorial/step3/Readme.md

 </body>
 ```

 Rebuild the application.
-You shall see an empty application with a toolbar and sidenav.
+You shall see an empty material application with a toolbar and sidenav.

 ![navigation components](artifacts/navigation_components.png)